ABOUT MAURICE /

 Maurice’s practice has been supported by: The Arts Council (IE); Dublin City Council/The LAB; Galway City Arts Office; Dublin Fringe Festival; Dance Ireland; Science Gallery, and Dance on the Radio/Arts Council England.

-His work has been described critically as "provocative", "moving", "compelling", and "stunning" - and it has been programmed and commissioned for exhibitions, festivals, and venues including: Laban theatre (London); Dublin Fringe Festival (2010, 2011, 2014); Project Brand New; Science Gallery Dublin; Official selection São Carlos Videodance Festival; Festival of Curiosity; Live Collision International Festival; and The Museum of Contemporary Art, São Paulo.
-In 2011 his work was nominated for the Spirit of the (Dublin) Fringe Commissioning Award.
+His work has been described critically as "provocative", "moving", "compelling", and "stunning" - and it has been programmed and commissioned for venues, events, and festivals including: Laban theatre (London); Dublin Fringe Festival (2010, 2011, 2014); Project Brand New; Science Gallery Dublin; Official selection São Carlos Videodance Festival; Festival of Curiosity; Live Collision International Festival; PROBE festival @Trinity College Dublin, and Centro Universitário Maria Antonia, São Paulo.
+In 2011 his work was nominated for the coveted Spirit of the (Dublin) Fringe Commissioning Award.

 Plans for 2017 include the R&D and production of the second phase of his SICK trilogy.